afalco/spinqit-qae-triangulum-/README.md

 ```powershell
 python -m scripts.04_run_triangulum_campaign --ip 10.30.227.5 --port 55444 --account USER --password PASSWORD --gfunc sin2_pi --y 1.0 --ks 0,1 --shots 1024 --reuse-existing
 ```

+The campaign script now performs a **rule-by-rule affine pre-check** before launching hardware.
+This means that commands such as a full three-rule campaign with `--gfunc x` will abort early with a specific warning, because `x` is currently compatible with `midpoint` hardware runs but not with the full `left`/`midpoint`/`right` campaign.

 ## Environment Setup
 A standard Python environment is enough.
 The execution and summarization scripts are written in a `pandas`-free style.